murthyrudra/IIITL_NLP_Lab/Lab03/README.md

 ## Data Sharing

 Before we move on, an important disclaimer:
-These dataset have not been created by us (the "Teachers") and we do not claim any copyright on it.
-However, the original creators of these datasets have released this for the purpose of research. **We are only using it for teaching the importance and the task of NER itself.**<br/>
+These datasets have not been created by us (the "Teachers" of this class) and we do not claim any copyright on it.
+However, the original creators of these datasets have released this for the purpose of research. **We are only using it for teaching the importance- and the task of NER itself.**<br/>

 **Please be aware that you are not allowed to re-create, re-share, or re-purpose the data (or parts of it) resulting into any kind of commercial gains.
-Please also be aware that if you publish anything based on these datasets, you have to cite the orginial creators of the dataset.** <br/>
+Please also be aware that if you publish anything based on these datasets, you MUST CITE the orginial creators of the dataset.** <br/>

 Let us now move on to the dataset, if the disclaimer shared above is clear.
 ## Link to data